damjankuznar/pylof/README.md

 pylof
 =====

-Python implementation of Local Outlier Factor algorithm
+Python implementation of Local Outlier Factor algorithm.

+Soon to be commited...